flub78/multitenant/doc/development/naming_conventions.md

 Model and table have the same name in different casing.
 (Role versus roles, CalendarEvent versus calendar_event).

 ## Naming convention for resources model classes

 methods are in lowerCamelCase

 getters and setters are in lowerCamelCase getStartTime.

+## Naming convention for controllers

+methods are in lowerCamelCase

 ## Naming convention for route resources